 You’ve heard all the raves about how bone broth is chock full of collagen, gelatin, protein, and minerals (and if not, read this), but you’re not sure where to start?
 We’ve got you covered with a healthy, goof-proof version of bone broth designed just for your dog.

-For our first bone broth recipe, we went with a combination of inexpensive and easy-to-find beef marrow bones and raw, unsmoked pig’s feet.
-The marrow bones provide iron, protein, healthy fats, and minerals from the bone itself, while the pig’s feet are jam-packed with healthy gelatin and collagen from the cartilage that breaks down over the long cooking time.
+For our first bone broth recipe, we went with a combination of inexpensive and easy-to-find beef bones with marrow and raw, unsmoked pig’s feet.
+The marrow bones provide iron, protein, healthy fats, and minerals from the bone itself, while the pig’s feet are jam-packed with healthy gelatin, collagen, and amino acids from the cartilage that breaks down over the long cooking time.

 We added carrots, celery, and parsley for flavor.
 Smells good?
 Yup, you can eat this too.